 What should I do with my old credit card statements?

 It’s a good idea to compare your monthly statements of account to your credit card receipts.
 (It’s important to keep your purchase receipts to make this comparison.)
 If you don’t recognize a transaction on your statement, contact the business that’s charging you.
+If the business is unable or refuses to help you, contact the credit card issuer to dispute the charge.

 What if I find my credit card after I’ve reported it missing?